r00t-3xp10it/resource_files/README.md

 <br /><br />

 ### Framework Description
-Mosquito as first step uses nmap to seek-recon hosts information (or possible targets), then adds all the hosts found to the msfdb to be used in further recon, assist in exploration or brute force jobs carried out later.
+Mosquito as first step uses nmap to seach-recon hosts information (or possible targets), then adds all the hosts found to metasploit database to be used in further recon, exploration or brute force jobs carried out later.

 ![mosquito_banner](http://i63.tinypic.com/2e5pce9.png)